lpinner/metageta/README.md

  - Automatically populate an MS Excel (.xlsx) file with the metadata;
  - Automatically generate quicklooks and thumbnails for each metadata record;
  - Manually supplement metadata records with additional metadata fields;
  - Transform the MS Excel file to ANZLIC profile ISO19115/19139 xml as a bundled (includes quicklooks and thumbnails) MEF suitable for upload to Geonetwork;
    - Note: You can write your own translation stylesheet to meet the requirements of your target profile.
  - Subsequent metadata crawls may be used to update records when data is added to or removed from the file system;
  - Enables flagging of records in MS Excel that should not be included in the transformed xml i.e. maintains a record of but does not create xml metadata for redundant or irrelevant datasets.

 ## Installation
 **Coming soon**
 <!--
+MetaGETA is available on pypi, or from the GitHub [release page](https://github.com/lpinner/metageta/releases).

 User installation:

     pip install --user metageta